dimallya/wca-4-oom-fix/README.md

 # wca-4-oom-fix

-This playbook demonstrates how to simulate an Out of Memory issue (OOMKilled error) for a pod and fixing the same with the help of an Ansible Playbook which is generated using IBM Watsonx Code Assistant (WCA) for Ansible Lightspeed.
+This repository demonstrates how to simulate an Out of Memory issue (OOMKilled error) for a pod and fixing the same with the help of an Ansible Playbook which is generated using IBM Watsonx Code Assistant (WCA) for Ansible Lightspeed.

 ## Prequisites